Ask Experts Questions for FREE Help !

 --we have a root problem and had a Roto Router cut the roots away once.
 When we found out about this problem was the day the much of the basement flooded.
 This worked for 8 months with only suds coming up drain from shower.
 A week ago, after having 20 people over for Thanksgiving the water from the laundry has caused much more water to come up through shower drain.

---The pipe coming out of the drain is a a bit corroded, somewhat rough, and sits below floor level.
+--The pipe coming out of the drain is a bit corroded, somewhat rough, and sits below floor level.

 --I would like to avoid digging up the concrete and replacing the pipe.

-WHAT I'm THINKING ABOUT DOING:
+WHAT I'M THINKING ABOUT DOING:

 Building an 8in wood platform and installing p-trap in that space, and creating new drain w/ PVC for the shower.

-WHAT I'm NOT SURE about:
+WHAT I'M NOT SURE ABOUT:

 Can I salvage the current drain?